 SB 532, 85(R) has changed the statutory deadline of the IRDR from December 1, 2017 (odd years) to March 31, 2018 (even years).

 Data collection through the SPECTRIM portal will occur from January 2018 to March 31, 2018.

 SB 532, 85(R) requires DIR to collect an inventory of each agency's servers, mainframes, cloud servers, managed IT infrastructure, and other IT equipment.

 Part 5 - Optional Maturity Evaluation changes: DIR has developed several optional maturity evaluation templates for agencies to use to assess their capabilities in a variety of technology areas.

-IR-Corrective Action Plan changes: Agencies will now have the opportunity to complete a corrective action (remediation) plan at the time of data entry into the IRDR.
+IR-Corrective Action Plan changes: Agencies will now have the opportunity to complete a corrective action (remediation) plan immediately after submitting the IRDR.
 These plans will be launched automatically if an agency reports to be out of compliance with any instance of Part 2 - Compliance with State Standards.
 Although the agencies may elect to provide information at this time, the deadline for completing the plans will be extended accordingly, so that agencies may revisit the plans at a more convenient time.